|Guide||♦||53 Triplogs||0 Topics|

-The monument was established in 1924 to wisely protect these formations.
-In 1934 the Civilian Conservation Corps set to work building a set of trails to highlight the wonders of the park.
+The monument was established in 1924 to protect these formations wisely.
+In 1934 the Civilian Conservation Corps set to work building a set of trails to highlight the park's wonders.
 The park is very proud of this heritage and history.
-It should be, the CCC built a wonderful set of trails that persists to this day.
-Looping together many of them in the highcountry by taking off from the Echo Canyon trailhead atop the Bonita Canyon Drive puts it all together into the wonderful Big Loop... the best of everything the park has to offer.
+It should be; the CCC built an excellent set of trails that persists to this day.
+Looping together many of them in the high country by taking off from the Echo Canyon trailhead atop the Bonita Canyon Drive puts it all together into the beautiful Big Loop... the best of everything the park has to offer.

-From the Echo Canyon trailhead parking lot you can see the prominent, exposed Sugarloaf Mountain.
+From the Echo Canyon trailhead parking lot, you can see the prominent, exposed Sugarloaf Mountain.
 To the northeast is the huge formation known as Cochise Head.
-To start the Big Loop head down from the trailhead in the south end of the parking lot.
-The descends briefly and immediately comes to a signed intersection.
-Turn right onto the Echo Canyon trail and get your camera ready.
-The trail immediately winds through hoodoo country, there are hundreds of them in every direction from the get go.
+To start the Big Loop, head down from the trailhead in the south end of the parking lot.
+You descend briefly and immediately comes to a signed intersection.
+Turn right onto the Echo Canyon Trail and get your camera ready.
+The trail immediately winds through hoodoo country, and there are hundreds of them in every direction from the get-go.
 The trail winds through them, around them, beneath them...wow!
 Views down Echo Canyon in particular are just amazing as you look southwest over thousands of hoodoos.
 The trail is easy to follow and is gently descending through here.
-Within about 1/4 mile you come to the Grotto, where you can walk up to your right into a nice, small interconnecting covered maze of hallways.
-Afterwards, the trail continues to descend down into the canyon passing by more amazing hoodoos.
-Soon after you come to the narrow passageway known as Wall Street, another classic along the Echo Canyon trail.
-After about a mile along the upper reaches of the trail, it descends more signficantly into the forested canyon bottom as you reach Echo Park, a shaded fragrant forested wonderland.
+Within about 1/4 mile, you come to the Grotto, where you can walk up to your right into a nice, small interconnecting covered maze of hallways.
+Afterward, the trail continues to descend into the canyon, passing by more amazing hoodoos.
+Soon after, you come to the narrow passageway known as Wall Street, another classic along the Echo Canyon Trail.
+After about a mile along the upper reaches of the trail, it descends more significantly into the forested canyon bottom as you reach Echo Park, a shaded fragrant forested wonderland.
 The trail is easy going through here.
-Pines, cypress, and madrone all lead you along.
+Pines, Arizona Cypress, and Arizona Madrone all lead you along.

-After a total of 1.6 miles on Echo Canyon you come to a signed intersection for the Upper Rhyolite Canyon trail and the Hailstone Trail.
-Descend down onto the Upper Rhyolite Trail.
+After a total of 1.6 miles on Echo Canyon, you reach a signed intersection for the Upper Rhyolite Canyon Trail and the Hailstone Trail.
+Descend onto the Upper Rhyolite Trail.
 There are huge views down Rhyolite Canyon on the upper reaches of this trail.
 The Rhyolite Canyon runs mostly west down all the way to the Visitor Center, which you can almost see.
-Initally the trail runs beneath the rim up the canyon east, with fabulous views into the high country.
-A little over 1/4 mile it swings back west and descends to the canyon floor and enters the forest.
-This pine needle-littered and fern-flanked trail runs along the wash, crossing over frequently.
-Heavily shaded, this trail is lined by pine, cypress and some of the largest madrones I have ever seen.
-So sweet, it is sad to see the Upper Rhyolite trail end after 1.1 miles at an intersection with the Lower Rhyolite and Sarah Deming Trails.
+Initially, the trail runs beneath the rim up the canyon east, with fabulous views into the high country.
+A little over 1/4 mile, it swings back west and descends to the canyon floor, and enters the forest.
+This pine needle-littered and fern-flanked trail run along the wash, crossing over frequently.
+Heavily shaded, this trail is lined by pine, cypress, and some of the largest madrones I have ever seen.
+So sweet, it is sad to see the Upper Rhyolite Trail ends after 1.1 miles at an intersection with the Lower Rhyolite Canyon Trail and Sarah Deming Trail.

-Turn left onto the Sarah Deming trail, which will climb up the aptly named Sarah Deming Canyon for a total of 1.6 miles southeast back into the high country of the monument.
+Turn left onto the Sarah Deming trail, which will climb up the aptly named Sarah Deming Canyon for a total of 1.6 miles southeast back into the monument's high country.
 The higher you get, the better the views again become.
 You will climb about 800-900 feet along this trail, mostly on the south side of the canyon, then crossing over it near the top and climbing north away from the canyon and up towards the Heart of Rocks.
-As you top out near the Heart of Rocks you will get your first view of Big Balanced Rock over the treetops.
+As you top out near the Heart of Rocks, you will get your first view of Big Balanced Rock over the treetops.
 Whoa!
-At 6860 feet and the signed end of the trail you will be at the junction with the Big Balanced Rock trail and Heart of Rocks trail.
-Take a left onto the 1.1 mile Heart of Rocks loop.
+At 6860 feet and the signed end of the trail, you will be at the junction with the Big Balanced Rock trail and Heart of Rocks trail.
+Take a left onto the 1.1 mile Heart of Rocks Loop.

-The Mushroom Rock trail runs north and west as it descends about 600 feet along Hunt Canyon.
+The Mushroom Rock Trail runs north and west as it descends about 600 feet along Hunt Canyon.
 This is a nice, shaded section of trail that offers nice hoodoo views up through the trees.
-About half way along this trail, a small sign on the ground directs your gaze up through the trees to the magnificent Mushroom Rock.
-Perched high above the trees it balances impossibly along the canyon top.
-After 1.2 miles the Mushroom Rock trail crosses over the wash bottom and shortly climbs to the intersection with the Ed Riggs and Hailstone Trails.
+About halfway along this trail, a small sign on the ground directs your gaze up through the trees to the magnificent Mushroom Rock.
+Perched high above the trees, it balances impossibly along the canyon top.
+After 1.2 miles, the Mushroom Rock trail crosses over the wash bottom and shortly climbs to the intersection with the Ed Riggs Trail and Hailstone Trail.

-Take a right on the Ed Riggs trail and climb north back towards the Echo Canyon Trailhead.
-The lower Ed Riggs trail passes through some neat hoodoos, one of which sits right next to the trail rising high above you.
-As you walk past it you realize it is no more than a couple feet wide.
-Ed Riggs was an instrumental character in the construction of the park, trails and establishment of the Monument as a whole, and it is fitting that this last leg of trail is named after him.
+Take a right on the Ed Riggs Trail and climb north back towards the Echo Canyon Trailhead.
+The lower Ed Riggs Trail passes through some neat hoodoos, one of which sits right next to the trail rising high above you.
+As you walk past it, you realize it is no more than a couple of feet wide.
+Ed Riggs was an instrumental character in the construction of the park, trails, and establishment of the Monument as a whole, and it is fitting that this last leg of the trail is named after him.
 The Ed Riggs trail will climb almost 400 feet back to the trailhead.